How can I save the current contents of less to a file?

 Score 36

-The accepted answer doesn't work on the Mac -- as @benroth says, pressing s
+The accepted answer doesn't work on the Mac -- as @benroth says, pressing s just moves down a line -- but you can use a different method.

-In less --help
+In less --help:

 |Xcommand Pipe file between current pos & mark X to shell command.